Inter-Services Public Relations media productions

-Inter-Services Public Relations of Pakistan produced many media productions.
+Inter-Services Public Relations (ISPR), the media wing of the Pakistan military, has produced many media productions.
 Since the 1990s, the ISPR has been producing dramas, songs, films on military fiction, games and military reality shows.
-The drama Alpha Bravo Charlie was a hit drama by ISPR during the late 1990s.
-This is a list of songs, shows, games, films and dramas produced by ISPR.
+The drama Alpha Bravo Charlie was a hit ISPR production during the late 1990s.
+Following is a list of songs, shows, games, films and dramas produced by the ISPR.
+The productions are aimed at highlighting the sacrifices made by the Pakistani Armed Forces.